Kristin Mussar

 What company does Kristin Mussar work for?

-Kristin Mussar's current role is Manager, Bioinformatics at Pfizer.
+Kristin Mussar is listed as Manager, Bioinformatics at Pfizer at Pfizer.

 What is Kristin Mussar's email address?